All3xJ/Hibernet/README.md

 # Hibernet
-A powerful flooding tool.
+A powerful HTTP flooding tool.
-You can perform HTTP flood, TCP flood and UDP flood... and you can choose if use proxy/socks to anonymize attack.
+You can choose if use proxy/socks to anonymize attack.

 Please suggest me some ideas, and report bugs!
 Thanks!